Wil Powell: AFL career

-Homophobic slur and suspensionp
+Homophobic slur and suspension

 In 2024, the AFL reported that he would be banned for five matches after he made a homophobic slur.
 It was the third instance in 2024 of a homophobic slur being said by an AFL player or coach.
 After the slur was made, it was made public that Powell had previously made numerous homophobic posts on social media.
 Melbourne captain Max Gawn said it was "embarrassing" for Powell to call himself an AFL player in light of the controversy.
 AFL General Counsel Stephen Meade said, "It is extremely disappointing to be dealing with a similar incident in only a matter of weeks."

 Statistics

-Statistics are correct to the end of the 2025 season.